 The first thing I wish I knew before creating my company's style guide is: You don't have to reinvent the wheel.

-Depending on the size of your organization, and the amount of people working on the style guide, you won't be expected to produce anything as prolific as the AP stylebook, or the style guide of an organization that clearly has a team of writers and editors working on it.
+Depending on the size of your organization, and the number of people working on the style guide, you won't be expected to produce anything as prolific as the AP stylebook, or the style guide of an organization that clearly has a team of writers and editors working on it.
 I promise.